nnellans/python-guide/README.md

 # loop through a dict with key and value
 for key, value in dictVariable.items():
     do stuff using key/value

+# loop through a dict's keys
+for key in dictVariable.keys():
+    do stuff using key

+# loop through a dict's values
+for value in dictVariable.value():
+    do stuff using value
 ```

 ### `while` Loops